*** Go fast! Go Express! ***

 • Books, playing cards, games, etc. for between events.

-• Change of clothes and sweat or warm-up pants, and a jacket or sweatshirt for cooler evenings and/or rain delays
+• Change of clothes, warm-up pants and a jacket or sweatshirt for cooler evenings and/or rain delays

 • LOTS of Express Team Spirit - good sportsmanship ... quiet for the start ... then cheer like crazy during the race!!